zeth-owen/zeth-owen/README.md

 - 👋 Hi, I’m @zeth-owen
-- 👀 I’m interested in Spanish, salsa/bachata dance, exercising, and comedy
+- 👀 I’m interested in Spanish, salsa/bachata dance, exercise, and comedy
 - 🌱 I’m currently learning to implement html, css, and javascript into Visual Studio
 - 💞️ I’m looking to collaborate on basic projects with the skills mentioned above
 - 📫 How to reach me: zeththomas89@gmail.com